UST-QuAntiL/linear_struct_QNN/README.md

 ## Experiments

 The experiments are parameterized by the settings in ``exp_setup.py``.
 They train QNNs to approximate the unitary given in ``4_qubit_target_unitary.pt``.
-The experiment save the trainined hypothesis unitary $V_S$ in their respective directories for further processing.
+The experiments save the trained hypothesis unitary $V_S$ in their respective directories for further processing.
 The experiments are executed using the following files.

  - ``exp_entangled.py``: Training QNNs using maximally entangled training states (``MAX_ENT``).
 The results are saved in ``experiment_entangled/``.
  - ``exp_not_entangled_ld_opr.py``: Training QNNs using Schmidt rank 0 states that are linearly dependent and pairwise nonorthogonal (``LD_NONORTHO``).
 The results are saved in ``experiment_not_entangled/ld_opr/``